hertzg/reverse-proxy-server/README.md

 # node-reverse-proxy

-A small, simple and fast reverse proxy built on Node.js to replace virtual servers of Apache, Nginx, etc. All the configurations can be found in `config.js`.
+A small, simple and fast reverse proxy built on Node.js to replace virtual servers of Apache, Nginx, etc.

 ### start/restart server
 ```